slaclab/dev-board-common-platform/firmware/targets/PartialReconfigurationExample/README.txt

    For example (refer to LedRtlA Project): export RECONFIG_CHECKPOINT = $(PROJ_DIR)/../StaticDesign/images/StaticDesign_10000000_static.dcp

-4) Set the MakeFile target to "bit_dynamic"
-   For example (refer to LedRtlA Project):
+4) Set the MakeFile target to either "bit" or "prom" For example (refer to LedRtlA Project):
-   target: bit_dynamic
+   target: prom
+   Note: The Vivado build system knowns that this is a dynamic design
+         when the RECONFIG_CHECKPOINT environmental variable is defined

 #######################################################################################